-The Magical Bakery Mysteries are good, clean & fun light reads with wonderful and strong women characters, descriptions of pastries and more, to inspire you!
-She also adds some recipes for us to try!
+The Magical Bakery Mysteries are good, clean & fun, light reads with wonderful and strong women characters, descriptions of pastries, and more to inspire you!
+She also adds some recipes for you to try!
 I love to read this series when I’m stressed and need a break from the world.
 I think you will love them too!
-You’d think I would bake up and blog about Macaroons given the title of the book, but when I read the description of Lucys Brazilian Cheese Bread (Pão de Queijo) I had to make them instead!Jump to Recipe
+You’d think I would bake and blog about Macaroons given the title of the book, but when I read the description of Lucy’s Brazilian Cheese Bread (Pão de Queijo) I had to make them instead!Jump to Recipe

 If you follow me on Twitter you saw my recent Salmon Sunday tweet – Sweet & Spicy Sunday Salmon served with some adorable little cheesy poofs!
 They were Lucy’s Brazilian Cheese Bread (Pão de Queijo) from @WriterBailey ‘s book Magic and Macaroons.
 I’ve never eaten or baked anything like them!
 Making Brazilian Cheese Bread dough seemed similar to making churro dough.
 This recipe calls for boiling the milk and oil and dumping in the flour.
-They poof up into cute little balls, crusty on the outside, gooey, chewy and cheesy on the inside, adorable little buns!
+They poof up into cute little balls, crusty on the outside, gooey, chewy, and cheesy on the inside, adorable little buns!
 I’ve made them twice, once as a test and again for some photos!
-I’ve been reading about different techniques to make these, including one that doesn’t require heating the milk and oil, and uses a blender instead of a stand mixer.
-We’ve eaten our fill for awhile, but in a week or two, I’ll post my results with the blender batter version!
-Since they are made with tapioca flour, I believe they are gluten free, but I’d check your cheese ingredients, because I hear some cheese contains gluten.
+Since they are made with tapioca flour, I believe they are gluten-free, but I’d check your cheese ingredients because I hear some cheese contains gluten.

 “…Like many of my cozy characters, I believe magic is all around us if we only look for it.
 Having apprenticed with a master herbalist for a year, I’m prone to concocting teas and tinctures for family and friends from the stash of herbs stored in the corner cabinet in my office…”~Bailey Cates Cattrell

-Magic and Macaroons is book 5 of the series.
-You could pick up the series here, but I recommend starting at book 1, Brownies and Broomsticks.
 I can totally imagine myself at the Honeybee Bakery.
-Picking out a book from the bookshelves, nibbling on an éclair full of magical vanilla filling and sipping on a steamy hot cappuccino.
+Picking out a book from the bookshelves, nibbling on an éclair full of magical vanilla filling, and sipping a steamy hot cappuccino.
 I may need to re-read this entire series!
 I haven’t even read her latest Cookies and Clairvoyance yet, and it came out in August!

 Change is inevitable, they say.
 Struggle is optional.~Bailey Cates, Brownies and Broomsticks